Federal Defender Clinic Exceeds All Expectations

 April 18, 2011

-In only its second year of operation, Pacific McGeorge's Federal Defender Clinic has represented clients in more than 80 cases in U.S. District Court during the academic year and won some impressive victories.
+In only its second year of operation, McGeorge's Federal Defender Clinic has represented clients in more than 80 cases in U.S. District Court during the academic year and won some impressive victories.

 Professor Cary Bricker and John Balazs, a former assistant federal defender, teach the two-hour weekly seminar on campus while Chief Assistant Federal Defender Linda Harter has principal responsibility for supervising the daily clinical work at the Federal Defender's Office in downtown Sacramento.
 Bricker is a former senior staff attorney with the Federal Defender Division of the New York Legal Aid Society, Criminal Division.